French Bulldog

 Dog Breed Size: Is the French Bulldog Small, Medium, or Large?

-The French Bulldog is classified as a small breed, but its muscular and solid build makes it appear larger than expected.
+The French Bulldog is classified as a best small breed, but its muscular and solid build makes it appear larger than expected.
 Though short in height, their broad shoulders and dense body structure give them a strong and sturdy presence.
 Their small size, moderate exercise needs, and adaptability make them ideal for apartment living.

 French Bulldogs faq